What is True RMS Measurement? RMS Vs True RMS

 What is True RMS?

 The RMS measurement is accurate if the waveform is perfectly sinusoidal.
-However, nowadays most of the loads are non-linear loads, and the voltage or current waveform is not perfectly sinusoidal.
-In this case, the true RMS measurement is the best suitable for distorted and non-distorted waveform measurement.
+However, nowadays, most of the loads are non-linear loads, and the voltage or current waveform is not perfectly sinusoidal.
+In this case, the true RMS measurement is the most suitable for distorted and non-distorted waveform measurement.

 The RMS meter measures the peak value.